atakan-topaloglu/atakan-topaloglu.github.io/README.md

-# Readme.md
+# Welcome to My Homepage

 This repository contains the Python script to generate [my homepage](https://atakan-topaloglu.github.io/).

 The overall design and initial script structure are built upon the excellent template provided by [Michael Niemeyer](https://m-niemeyer.github.io/).
 This setup is designed to be easy to adapt and maintain, as publications and projects are automatically crawled from BibTeX files.

-## Atakan Topaloğlu's Contributions

 I have extended Michael Niemeyer's original script with the following features:

-1.  **Dedicated Projects Section:** Projects are now managed in a separate file (`projects.bib`) and automatically rendered on the homepage.
-2.  **Equal Contribution Support:** Added support for marking equal contribution co-authors using the `equal_contribution` field in the BibTeX entry.
-3.  **Image Linkage:** Clicking on publication/project thumbnail images now automatically directs the user to the associated project page, video, or PDF (based on availability priority).
-4.  **Mobile Layout Optimizations:**
- On mobile screens, the profile image is moved to appear immediately below the name/title, before the bio text.
+1. On mobile screens, the profile image is moved to appear immediately below the name/title, before the bio text.
 Profile picture, publication and project thumbnails are centered and constrained in size for better viewing on small screens.
-Optionally added name pronunciation guide below the main title.
+Optionally added name pronunciation guide below the name.
+2. Added support for marking equal contribution co-authors using the `equal_contribution` field in the BibTeX entry.
+3. Clicking on publication/project thumbnail images now automatically directs the user to the associated project page, video, or PDF (based on availability priority).
+4. Projects are now managed in a separate file (`projects.bib`) and automatically rendered on the homepage.

 ## How to use it